Dans-labs/dariah/docs/Components.md

 ![diag](design/design.009.jpeg)

 ### Task
-An implementation of multiselect widgets.
+An implementation of multi-select widgets.
-There is a fairly complete [react-select](https://github.com/JedWatson/react-select) component on Github.
+There is a fairly complete [react-select](https://github.com/JedWatson/react-select) component on GitHub.
 However, it has some flaws that prevents a successful usage of it in our app.
 That is why I have written this component.

 The capabilities of this widget are:

-* single select or multiselect, depending on the property `multiple`;
+* single select or multi-select, depending on the property `multiple`;
 * fixed list of values or the possibility to create new values on the fly, depending on the prop `allowNew`;
 * options can be filtered by a full text filter;
 * only one copy of an option can be chosen;